 The remaining stages in the production of the Salford Local Plan: Development Management Policies and Designations are detailed in the table below:

 The council is committed to ensuring that we are transparent about the ways in which we use your personal information and that we have the right controls in place to ensure it is used responsibly.
 This is required by data protection legislation.
 We have reviewed the city council’s Spatial Planning Privacy Notice (May 2018) as it didn’t properly reflect how we process your data.
 The privacy notice has been updated to ensure that we meet the requirements of the Planning Inspectorate for the examination of the Publication Salford Local Plan: Development Management Policies and Designations (SLP: DMP) document.
-Personal data submitted with comments received in response to the SLP:DMP the will be treated in accordance with the updated Spatial Planning Privacy Notice (March 2020), rather than as outlined in the preface to the SLP: DMP (paragraph H, page 11).
-The updated privacy notice is available to download at the foot of this page and is also available to view on the council’s data protection page.
+Personal data submitted with comments received in response to the Publication Local Plan: Development Management Policies and Designations Proposed Modifications Addendum will be treated in accordance with the updated Spatial Planning Privacy Notice (March 2020).
+The privacy notice is available to download at the foot of this page and is also available to view on the council’s data protection page.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.